ray.tune.Trainable.save_checkpoint#

 checkpoint_dir – The directory where the checkpoint file must be stored.
 In a Tune run, if the trial is paused, the provided path may be temporary and moved.

-A dict or string.
-If string, the return value is expected to be prefixed by checkpoint_dir.
+A dict or None.
 If dict, the return value will be automatically serialized by Tune.
-In both cases, the return value is exactly what will be passed to Trainable.load_checkpoint() upon restore.
+In that case, Trainable.load_checkpoint() will receive the dict upon restore.

 Example